Quantitative AI Risk Assessments: Opportunities and Challenges: Introduction

 However, organizations have a desire to assess the risks of an already-developed model, without knowing how the model was constructed or having access to its developers.
-This can occur because mature AI transparency and governance may not yet exist in an organization, or because the model was obtained from a vendor or acquisition that did not supply the necessary information.
+This can occur because mature AI transparency and governance may not yet exist in an organization, or because the model was obtained from a vendor, an acquisition, or open source that did not supply the necessary information.
 In situations like these, an organization may find it cost prohibitive or even impossible to recreate and collect the relevant facts about the model's development process.
 The organization can assess risk, based only on observing and evaluating the existing model's behavior.

 This requirement to assess risk by observing or evaluating something that is already built is quite common in other situations.
 A home inspector is hired to assess the current state of a house without knowing many details of how it was built.
-A car inspection technician is asked to assess the health of a car without knowing its repair history.
+A car inspection technician is often asked to assess the health of a car without knowing its repair history.
 In each case, an expert uses their knowledge and various diagnostic tools to assess the entity ``as is", produce a report, and provide recommendations for improvement.

-Such ``as is" assessments can be used to augment existing AI governance processes that capture both qualitative and quantitative information about the construction of the model.\footnote{ Quantitative information contains values of well-defined metrics, whereas qualitative information cannot be meaningfully reduced to a set of metrics.} Given the success of quantitative assessments in other domains, both in isolation, and in combination with qualitative, process-oriented assessments, it is reasonable to explore the applicability of the concept to AI systems.
+Such ``as is" assessments can be used to augment existing AI governance processes.
+Given the success of quantitative assessments in other domains, it is reasonable to explore the applicability of the concept to AI systems.